-'Sentinel poisoning' or deliberate poisoning of vultures linked to poaching of elephant and other big game has increased rapidly since 2012 with significant effects on vulture populations (Hancock 2009; Roxburgh & McDougall 2012; Ogada et al. 2015; Ogada et al. 2016).
-Poachers place poison in carcasses of poached animals after removing ivory and other trophies, to intentionally kill vultures whose circling flights above the carcass might otherwise alert enforcement authorities (Ogada et al. 2015).
+'Sentinel poisoning' or deliberate poisoning of vultures linked to poaching of elephants has increased rapidly since 2012 with significant effects on vulture populations (Hancock 2009, Roxburgh and McDougall 2012, Ogada et al. 2015, Ogada et al. 2016).
+Poachers lace carcasses of poached animals with poison after removing ivory and other trophies, to intentionally kill vultures whose circling flights above the carcass might otherwise alert the authorities (Ogada et al. 2015).
 A single poisoned elephant carcass can kill over 500 vultures (Ogada et al. 2015).
 Eleven known vulture poisoning incidents at elephant carcasses occurred across seven African countries between 2012 and 2014, killing over 2,000 vultures (Ogada et al. 2015).
-At least 176 White-backed Vultures and 15 Lappet-faced Vultures were killed after feeding on an elephant carcass in Gonarezhou National Park, Zimbabwe in 2012 (Groom et al. 2013).
-When poisoning incidents occur during the nesting season, it is assumed that the young of the poisoned vultures also die of starvation, increasing the numbers killed (Pfeiffer 2016).
+191 vultures including at least 15 Lappet-faced Vultures were killed at a single poisoning incident associated with elephant poaching in Gonarezhou National Park in Zimbabwe in 2012 (Groom et al. 2013).
+In Botswana 326 vultures (largely African Whitebacked Vultures, but with four Lappet-faced Vultures killed) were estimated to have been poisoned in association with the poaching of three elephants (McNutt and Bradley 2013).
+When poisoning incidents occur during the breeding season, it is assumed the young of the poisoned vultures also die increasing the numbers killed (Pfeiffer 2016).

-Owing to misapprehension about the nature of their diet, T. tracheliotos are sometimes targeted for persecution as a livestock predator (Brown 1986).
+Owing to misapprehension about the nature of their diet, Lappet-faced Vulture is sometimes targeted for persecution as a livestock predator (Brown 1986).
 One major deliberate poisoning incident killed 86 individuals in Namibia (Simmons 1995).